-Common side effects of chemotherapy can include:
+Side effects of chemotherapy include:

-- increased risk of infection
+- Increased risk of infections

-- hair loss
+- Hair loss

-- nausea and vomiting
+- Nausea and vomiting

 Chemotherapy can affect sperm production, which can lead to temporary or permanent infertility in men.
 If you’re concerned about infertility, talk to your specialist before beginning treatment.

 Sperm banking is a way of storing some of your sperm so that it can be used to artificially inseminate your partner at a later date.
 Artificial insemination involves putting the sperm directly into your partner’s womb.
-Sperm banking is best done before you start chemotherapy, although it may be possible up to four to six weeks after treatment has started.

 This is a group of drugs that block the growth and spread of cancer.
 They target and interfere with processes in the cells that cause cancer to grow.